 In Ghost Ranch, University of Arizona Press (September 1, 2005)Lesley Poling-Kempes tells the story of the celebrated Ghost Ranch conference and retreat center in Abiquiú.
 She traces its transformation from el Rancho de los Brujos, a hideout for legendary outlaws, to a renowned cultural mecca and one of the Southwest’s premier conference centers.
 First a dude ranch, Ghost Ranch became a magical sanctuary where the veil between heaven and earth seemed almost transparent.
 Focusing on those who visited from the 1920s and ’30s until the 1990s, Poling-Kempes tells how O’Keeffe and others—from Boston Brahmin Carol Bishop Stanley to paleontologist Edwin H. Colbert, Los Alamos physicists to movie stars—created a unique community that evolved into the institution that is Ghost Ranch today.

 Lesley Poling-Kempes is also the author of The Harvey Girls: Women Who Opened the West and a novel about the Abiquiú region, Canyon of Remembering.
 She has lived in the Abiquiú regon for more than thirty years.

 Acknowledgments & Donation

-The Abiquiú Studio Tour is funded in part by the County of Rio Arriba Lodger’s Tax and is fiscally sponsored by Luciente, Inc. Thanks for supporting our local artists, galleries, non-profits, businesses and generous supporters.
-If you would like to make a donation, visit our supporters page or follow the PayPal link “Donate” below.
+The Abiquiú Studio Tour is funded in part by the County of Rio Arriba Lodger’s Tax and is a program of the Abiquiu Arts Council, a 501c3.
+Thanks for supporting our local artists, galleries, non-profits, businesses and generous supporters.
+If you would like to make a donation, visit our supporters page or click on the donate button below.